Home

 If you cannot, you will be overtaken.

 There are many peoples who dwell in this world, some maybe more familiar than others.
+Among the sentient races there are a few standouts and major players that we’ll adress.

 The destruction of Zatava shattered the Crescientolean homeland.
 What remains is not a nation, but a battleground of feuding lords, foreign raiders and ruins—a land so lawless it is now known simply as ‘the Chaos.’